Enteroviruses in Children

 A healthcare provider will ask about your child’s symptoms and health history.
 The provider will do a physical exam.
 This may include an exam of the mouth, eyes, and skin.
 The healthcare provider will listen to your child’s chest as they breathe.

-In most cases, a medical provider will diagnose the condition based only on the symptoms and examination; no testing is needed.
+In most cases, a medical provider will diagnose the condition based only on the symptoms and exams.
+No testing is needed.
 In the case of severe symptoms, your child may need certain tests.
 These are done to see if your child has an enterovirus or a different kind of illness.
 The tests can look for problems in the heart, lungs, and brain.
 The tests may include:

 - Virus culture.
 The healthcare provider takes a small sample of saliva, blood, urine, or stool.
 It is then tested for a virus.

-- Polymerase chain reaction (PCR).
+- Polymerase chain reaction.
 The healthcare provider takes a small sample of blood, urine, or saliva.
 The sample is tested for a virus.